cdemwell/informed-patient/README.md

 # Informed Patient

-This Claude Skill provides a framework to help you use Claude to research the evidence to inform specific health questions, primarily designed around use cases like trying to understand and organize questions about symptoms, preparing for an upcoming medical appointment, and gathering evidence for either differential diagnosis questions or condition progression.
+This Claude Skill provides a framework to help you use Claude to research medical evidence to inform specific health questions, primarily designed around use cases like trying to understand and organize questions about symptoms, preparing for an upcoming medical appointment, and gathering evidence for either differential diagnosis questions or condition progression.

 When you ask a medical question, Claude will walk you through a semi-structured cognitive interview to elicit context for its search, then conduct a search following a set of guidelines for evidence robustness.
 The skill provides two potential search "modes": by default it uses a more structured search across a defined evidence source hierarchy, but suggests an open search mode for scenarios where a user raises a more complex questions that falls between conditions or for a more exploratory mode when the opinionated search results are thin.